 If you have checked what broadband and mobile technology and speeds your home or business can currently access and you are keen to get improved speeds, there are several different options that you may wish to investigate:

-The following network operators* that are operating in Surrey have so far announced plans to install gigabit-capable (1000Mbps) / full fibre broadband infrastructure ) to the following areas:
+The following network suppliers* that are operating in Surrey have so far announced plans to install gigabit-capable (1000Mbps) / full fibre broadband infrastructure) to the following areas:

-- Box Broadband have been connecting homes and businesses in:
+- Box Broadband has been connecting homes and businesses in:

 - Ellens Green

-- Broadband for Surrey Hills (B4SH) are delivering gigabit-capable infrastructure in the Surrey Hills.
+- Broadband for Surrey Hills (B4SH) is delivering gigabit-capable infrastructure in the Surrey Hills.

-- CityFibre have announced plans to deploy gigabit-capable infrastructure to areas including:
+- CityFibre has announced plans to deploy gigabit-capable infrastructure to areas including:

-- Grayshott Gigabit have announced plans to deploy gigabit-capable infrastructure to areas including:
+- Grayshott Gigabit has started to deploy full fibre to some of the areas below:

 - Beacon Hill

-- Openreach have announced that it will upgrade premises to Fibre to the Premises (FTTP) on 46 of its exchanges in Surrey.
-At least 75% of the premises serves on these exchanges are anticipated to be upgraded by December 2026.
+- Openreach is upgrading premises to full fibre (FTTP) on 46 of its exchanges in Surrey.
+At least 75% of the premises served on these exchanges are anticipated to be upgraded by December 2026:

 - Betchworth (Betchworth, Box Hill, Brockham)